2018 Utility Staffing Survey Results – Part I

-This is the first of two Utility Information Pipeline issues publishing the results of the 2016 Utility Staffing Survey.
-This issue will examine staffing levels and factors outside the control of the utilities.
+This is the first of two Utility Information Pipeline issues publishing the results of the 2018 Utility Staffing Survey.
+This issue will examine demographics of the survey respondents, staffing levels, and factors outside the control of the utilities.
 The next issue will examine staffing levels and practices each utility can control, such as such as payment processing and bill printing.

 Demographics of survey respondents

-73 utilities, representing 20 states, ranging in size from 200 to 80,000 active accounts participated in the survey.
-See the charts below of the various demographic data:
+82 utilities, representing 20 states, ranging in size from 134 to 90,000 active accounts participated in the survey.
+Check out the charts below of the various demographic data for the survey respondents:

 - Number of responses by state